Sensory Profiles for Adults in Washington

 How sensory profiles fit with other services

 Sensory profiles are offered as a stand-alone service.
-It is also included as part of the comprehensive ADHD or Autism assessment, because sensory processing is central to understanding your experiences more in-depth.
+It is also included as part of the comprehensive assessment, because sensory processing is central to understanding your experiences more in-depth.

 There is no expectation to pursue additional services after a sensory profile unless the information clearly supports your goals.